How To Maintain A Clean Propane Tank Without Sandblasting

 The next easiest way is using a pressure washer.
-(Read this blog entry if you need to figure out what pressure washer you need!)
 A pressure washer will give you more power to cut through tough stains and things that a simple garden hose is not equipped for.
 Using a pressure washer can be tricky though, because getting too close to the tank could take off paint.
 Most tanks will come clean this way, but some stains may remain behind.

 The next step up would be to use a detergent.
 The tank can be cleaned with either a two-step soap methodology (more about this in a future blog entry) or it can be cleaned using a degreaser.
 When using a degreaser, be sure to pick one containing hydroxide–either sodium hydroxide or potassium hydroxide–to cut through mold, mildew, and tree sap.
 When rinsing, use a pressure washer if available; otherwise use a garden hose.
 If a pressure washer is not an option, depending on how dirty the tank is, apply the degreaser to the tank and brush prior to rinsing with the garden hose.
 Some caution on using a degreaser; if applied and left on too long, the paint may become compromised and rinsing may remove paint.